-This symposium is jointly organized by ICMCTF (AVS/ASED) and the Society of Vacuum Coaters (SVC), and will focus on applied research related to industrial manufacturing and application aspects of various surface engineering and coating technologies.
-Topics include recent advancements in surface engineering equipment and application of PVD/CVD deposition technologies for coatings and thin films in automotive, aerospace, component and tooling/cutting applications.
+This symposium is jointly organized by ICMCTF (AVS/ASED) and the Society of Vacuum Coaters (SVC) and will focus on applied research related to industrial manufacturing and application aspects of various surface engineering and coating technologies.
+Topics include recent advancements in surface engineering equipment and the application of PVD/CVD deposition technologies for coatings and thin films in automotive, aerospace, component and tooling/cutting applications.
 Also of particular interest are surface treatments before and after the coating processes to enhance the performance of engineered surfaces, hybrid/duplex coating techniques, innovations in manufacturing practices, and cooperation between industry, research organizations, and academia to advance surface engineering applications.

 G1.
 Invited Speakers:

 - Mark Bernick, Angstrom Sciences, USA, “New Developments in Magnetron Sputtering Systems”

 - Vishal Khetan, Oerlikon Balzers, Liechtenstein, “Carbon-Based Surface Solutions for High Performance Forming Tools – A Journey from Material Research to Industrial Solutions”

 G2: Surface Modification of Components in Automotive, Aerospace and Manufacturing Applications